Weekend Reading – Dividends can get cut edition

 So, what will I do?
 Buy?
 Sell?
 Hold?

-Well, I dumped my small portion of AQN inside the TFSA after the dividend news broke but I kept some remaining AQN inside my taxable account (where I started buying and holding most of the shares years ago, and recent additions) to potentially offset future capital gains.
+Well, full disclosure, I dumped my entire small portion of AQN inside the TFSA after the dividend news broke but I kept some remaining AQN inside my taxable account (where I started buying and holding most of the shares years ago, and recent additions) to potentially offset future capital gains.

-I may sell some AQN there over time too, who knows, but I think it makes sense for me to realize any small capital losses to offset my capital gains (when incurred) when not working full-time.
+I may sell some AQN there in my taxable account over time too, who knows, but I think it makes sense for me to realize any small capital losses to offset my capital gains (when incurred) when not working full-time.

 Generally, if you had an allowable capital loss in a year, you have to apply it against your taxable capital gain for that year.
 If you still have a loss, it becomes part of the computation of your net capital loss for the year.
 You can use a net capital loss to reduce your taxable capital gain in any of the 3 preceding years or in any future year.